zhuxinghan01/astron-agent/README.md

 - [📄 License](#-license)

 ## 🔭 What is Astron Agent
-Astron Agent is an enterprise-grade Agent development platform designed for AI developers and organizations of all types.
+Astron Agent is an **enterprise-grade, commercial-friendly** Agentic Workflow development platform that integrates AI workflow orchestration, model management, AI and MCP tool integration, RPA automation, and team collaboration features.
-It not only provides full-lifecycle capabilities covering model hosting, application development, performance optimization, and access control, but also innovatively integrates intelligent RPA.
-This allows Agents not only to “think,” but also to truly “act,” completing complex task chains across digital systems and desktop environments.
+The platform supports **high-availability** deployment, enabling organizations to rapidly build **scalable, production-ready** intelligent agent applications and establish their AI foundation for the future.

 ### Why Choose Astron Agent?
 - **Unified Technology Base, Stable and Reliable:** Shares the same core technology with [iFLYTEK Astron Agent Platform](https://agent.xfyun.cn), inheriting its proven enterprise-grade stability.
 - **Closed Loop of Thinking + Acting:** Deep integration of intelligent RPA enables Agents to move from "generating answers" to "automatically completing tasks."
-- **Dual Value for Developers and Enterprises:** Developers can quickly get started and expand, while SMEs can efficiently implement digital workflows.
+- **Dual Value for Developers and Enterprises:** Developers can quickly get started and expand, while enterprises can efficiently implement digital workflows.

 ### Key Features
 - **Enterprise-Grade High Availability:** Full-stack capabilities for development, building, optimization, and management.
 Supports one-click deployment with strong reliability.